trent-gill/new-student-advising/README.md

 I created this resource so advisors can work from a shared understanding of advising in Student Services.
 It was created in consultation with Alex Braun and Laurie Schewchuk.

-{% include note.html content="Also available as a <a href="https://www.brandonu.ca/academic-advising/files/BU-Academic-Advising-Syllabus-2018-19.pdf">PDF</a>, if fancy, printable documents are your thing." %}
+{% include note.html content="Also available as a PDF under Documentation if fancy, printable documents are your thing." %}

 ### Advisors